gregimbeau/app-shmeeter/README.md

 - User authentication (Sign up, Log in, Log out)
 - Profile display and editing
 - The ability to create posts
+- The app can be donwloaded and installed on destop and mobiles (WPA)

 ### 2.1.
 Features